GeekandJock

 • Tell us how the advent of broadband has affected your relationships?

-• Do you think it’s been a positive or negative affect on humanity?
+• Do you think it’s been a positive or negative effect on humanity?

 • How do you most use broadband within your own relationship?